White House reveals who DOGE acting administrator is

 Gleason has a background in health care and previously worked at the US Digital Service, an office created by President Barack Obama and most recently named after DOGE.
 Her position with DOGE was first reported by the Washington Examiner.

-She also worked in President Donald Trump’s first term, including being placed on the White House Coronavirus Task Force’s data team because of her technology background.
-That team was led by Dr. Deborah Birx.
+She also worked in President Donald Trump’s first term, including being placed on the White House Coronavirus Task Force’s data team, led by Dr. Deborah Birx, because of Gleason’s technology background.
+In that role, Gleason led the creation of the national Covid-19 case tracker database.

+Before returning to government work, Gleason joined Russell Street Ventures, a firm founded by Brad Smith, who is now a DOGE adviser.

 Despite pledging full transparency, the White House has refused or been unable to identify the administrator of DOGE, including during Tuesday’s press briefing.
 While Musk has served as the initiative’s public face and continues to issue social-media directives to government workers, the White House has maintained that his status is one of a special government employee, and not a full-time worker.